 On the other hand, some like to mix stimulants with alcohol.
 Some use cocaine or other uppers, and some just drink energy drinks with alcohol in order to enhance the effects of both.
 Know someone with a stimulant addiction?
 Call Legacy for drug rehabilitation in Charlotte NC!

 Side effects from taking one or both of the drugs that require immediate medical attention include:

 Both drugs have their dangers, especially when they are taken without the supervision of a doctor, or if they are street drugs.
 A person’s overall health can play a part in which type of drug can have the worst effect.
 If someone already has heart problems such as irregular heartbeat or palpitations, then stimulants may increase their potential to develop worse problems.
 In addition, drugs can affect someone’s mental health.
 If a person is already experiencing depression and begins taking a depressant, it is likely that their symptoms will worsen.

 Both drugs can cause addiction, the potential for overdoses and death.
 Any drug taken without the guidance of a doctor is a risk.

 Affordable and Dependable Drug Rehabilitation in Charlotte NC | Freedom Detox

-Would you like to learn more about drug rehabilitation in Raleigh NC?
-Give us a call at Legacy Freedom Treatment Center.
+Would you like to learn more about drug rehabilitation in Charlotte NC?
+Give us a call at Freedom Detox Treatment Center.
 We have admissions counselors who can answer your questions about addiction and treatment programs.
 We offer customized treatment plans that meet your recovery needs.
 We know that the programs that benefit someone else may not work for you, especially if you work in the medical field.
 You won’t find a more comprehensive rehab program in North Carolina.
 Call us today at (877) 207-8882 or get in touch with us online to learn more.